Jose Miranda Player Props: Twins vs. Red Sox

-Jose Miranda -- batting .268 with two doubles, a walk and four RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Chris Sale on the mound, on April 18 at 7:10 PM ET.
+On Wednesday, Jose Miranda (.195 batting average in his past 10 games, with two doubles, a walk and four RBI) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Corey Kluber.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Yankees.
+In his last game he had a hitless performance (0-for-5 with an RBI) against the Red Sox.

 Jose Miranda Game Info & Props vs. the Red Sox